 To compare two files, you can type the paths of two files into the entry fields, or use the buttons on the right-hand end of the entry fields to choose files to compare.

-If there are other versions of the file named in the entry field available for comparison in an SCM system repository, the Versions button displays a list of these other versions.
+If there are other versions of the file named in the entry field available for comparison in a version control system repository (e.g. a local Git repository), the Versions button displays a list of these other versions.
 If this button is not enabled, check the relevant options on the Application and Credentials options pages.

 To perform the comparison once you have chosen the two files to compare, click the Start or recompare button in the ribbon, or press the Enter key while one of the filename entry fields has focus.

-You may also drag and drop files from Windows Explorer on to the filename entry fields or on to the file panes.
+You may also drag and drop files from File Explorer on to the filename entry fields or on to the file panes.

 The binary comparison display